muharif/summer2022/README.md

-# summer2022
+# Systems Biology Summer Materials 2022 Syllabus

-Repository for summer students 2022 at SFD and LCPTI.
+Welcome to your summer 2022 internship!